curzel-it/bit-therapy/docs/custompets.md

 While I recommend using the set of capabilities in the example above for most pets, not all species have the same capabilities:
 * Grumpy Cat has a special one called `GetsAngryWhenMeetingOtherCats`
-* Snails are missing `BounceOnLateralCollisions` and has a special one called `WallCrawler`
+* Snails are missing `BounceOnLateralCollisions` and have a special one called `WallCrawler`, which is what makes them "crawl" along the borders of your screen

 ### Animations
 Animations are picked randomly from the list at a random interval.